 Cellars

 Repair category -

-Notes NOT APPLICABLE
+Notes Not applicable.

 Electricity

 Repair category 1

-Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.